Mapping class groups, multiple Kodaira fibrations, and CAT(0) spaces: Introduction

 \begin{defi} We say that an $n$-dimensional compact complex manifold $X$ is an iterated Kodaira fibration if there exists a holomorphic submersion $\pi : X \to Y$ with connected fibers which is not isotrivial, where $Y$ is an $(n-1)$-dimensional iterated Kodaira fibration. \end{defi}

 In the following, the expression {\it Kodaira fibration} will be reserved for complex surfaces.
 When talking about higher dimensional iterated Kodaira fibrations, we will always mention their dimension.
 If $\pi : X \to Y$ is as in the definition, one has a natural representation $\pi_{1}(Y)\to \mcg(F)$ where $F$ is a fiber of $\pi$.
 This is the {\it monodromy representation} of the fibration.
+It can be (equivalently) defined either in geometric terms or by considering the exact sequence of fundamental groups induced by $\pi$ and applying the algebraic definition given above.
 It is classical that one can construct iterated Kodaira fibrations in all dimensions, see for instance Miller's article~\cite{miller1984}.
 We prove here:

 \begin{main} For each $n\ge 2$, there exists an $n$-dimensional iterated Kodaira fibration $\pi : X \to Y$ with fiber $F$, such that the monodromy representation $\pi_{1}(Y)\to \mcg (F)$ is injective. \end{main}